pawaters/dating-app/README.md

 - Chat room that saves conversations (maybe not needed).

 **Questions**
+- can you go through your stack choices and reasoning behind?
 - Start with APP js, descirbe routes, components, choices, then backend
 - which state in store you used to keep track of stuff?
+    - authSlice
+    -
 - how did you organise your css - one main then some tailwin with each element?
 - How did you do your own queries without ORM ? can you show me your DB ?
 - did you define the objects you will use before?
 - we are not allowed ORMs, Validators, User Account managers.
 How about react-tinder-card from npmjs?

-- What list of todos would you use to do the project? (review ours)
+- What list of todos would you use to do the project? (review ours, right order?)
 - What main sources/examples would you use?
 - What was the hardest?
 - What would you do differently?